Course overview

 Year 2

-Get an understanding of the legal principles and issues of English law of real property.
+Get an understanding of the legal principles and issues relating to property and land law in England and Wales.

 Learn the main legal principles and issues of the English law of Torts.